 For the moment, ignore the “HTTP Error 403.14 – Forbidden” message that appears in the popped up Internet Explorer window on start-up.
 As this is a Web API service, the fact that it does not have a home page is not relevant for this demo.

-Starting the Object Service Provider
+Starting the Service Provider

+The Service Provider can be launched from Visual Studio or via a script.

+Via Script

+The service provider can be started by running one of the following scripts:

+Scripts\BAT\Demo execution\DemoAuProvider.bat

+Scripts\BAT\Demo execution\DemoUkProvider.bat

+Scripts\BAT\Demo execution\DemoUsProvider.bat

+Via Visual Studio

 To do so, load the Sif3FrameworkDemo.sln Solution into Visual Studio and simply run it (by clicking on the Internet Explorer button shown below).
 By default, the Sif.Framework.Demo.Au.Provider has been configured as the start-up project.
-This can be changed if the US locale is to be used (Sif.Framework.Demo.Us.Provider).
+This can be changed if the US (Sif.Framework.Demo.Us.Provider) or UK (Sif.Framework.Demo.Uk.Provider) locale is to be used.

-As with the Sif.Framework.EnvironmentProvider, the Sif.Framework.Demo.Au.Provider and Sif.Framework.Demo.Us.Provider projects have been configured to run in IIS on particular ports.
+As with the Sif.Framework.EnvironmentProvider, the Sif.Framework.Demo.Au.Provider, Sif.Framework.Demo.Uk.Provider and Sif.Framework.Demo.Us.Provider projects have been configured to run in IIS on particular ports.

 Starting the Service Consumer

+The Service Provider can be launched from Visual Studio or via a script.

+Via Script

+Once the providers have been successfully started, run one of the following scripts to start a sconsumer:

+Scripts\BAT\Demo execution\DemoAuConsumer.bat

+Scripts\BAT\Demo execution\DemoUkConsumer.bat

+Scripts\BAT\Demo execution\DemoUsConsumer.bat

-Once the providers have been successfully started, run the Scripts\BAT\Demo execution\DemoAuConsumer.bat script or the Scripts\BAT\Demo execution\DemoUsConsumer.bat script to start the consumer.
-These scripts run either the Sif.Framework.Demo.Au.Consumer project or the Sif.Framework.Demo.Us.Consumer project of the Sif3FrameworkDemo.sln Solution.
+These scripts run either the Sif.Framework.Demo.Au.Consumer, Sif.Framework.Demo.Uk.Consumer or the Sif.Framework.Demo.Us.Consumer project (respectively) of the Sif3FrameworkDemo.sln Solution.

+Via Visual Studio

+To do so, load the Sif3FrameworkDemo.sln Solution into Visual Studio and simply run the desired consumer by right clicking and selecting Debug > Start new instance.

 Reviewing expected behaviour